Canon Log Settings

 - Horizontal banding is more likely to occur when recording somewhat dark, flat subjects.
 This image noise may even occur at relatively low ISO speeds around ISO 400 for Canon Log or ISO 800 for Canon Log 3.

 - If noise is noticeable, try recording under brighter conditions and adjusting brightness in color grading.
-Although dynamic range is narrower at ISO speeds lower than ISO 800, noise can also be reduced by recording this way.
+Noise can also be reduced by recording at ISO speeds lower than ISO 400 for Canon Log or ISO 800 for Canon Log 3, although dynamic range is narrower.

 General Canon Log shooting precautions